 Lease-Up: All units will be marketed using procedures as specified in HUD (24) CFR part 200.620 (a)-(c).
 The marketing at lease up will include advertisements in local Spanish and English language newspapers.
 The advertisements will describe the purposes of the property, eligible family size, eligible age limits, and eligible income levels.
 The MHSA units will be marketed to MHSA's programs run by LACDMH.
-The project sponsor is working to identify a mental health service provider and is currently in discussions with San Fernando Valley Community Mental Health Center, an MHSA-contracted provider that specializes in older adult services.
+San Fernando Valley Community Mental Health Center, an MHSA-contracted service provider that specializes in older adult services, will be the primary mental health service provider for the project.
 MHSA units will also be marketed through local Service Planning Area meetings, homeless coalitions and local programs that serve homeless individuals and seniors, such as Women's Care Cottage and the East Valley Multi-Purpose Senior Center, and Northeast Valley Health Corporation.
 Care will be taken to communicate with community agencies prior to the initial rent-up period, and then on a regular basis thereafter about the availability of units, paying particular attention to notify agencies and organizations that focus their activities on homeless seniors.